 DUI ARREST IN ARIZONA

 There are frequent scenarios and common reasons that are on an officer’s radar and part of their determination of probable cause and suspicion for stopping a driver.
 Any traffic violation give police reasonable suspicion to make a traffic stop.
 A traffic accident or collision is another reason for the police to be involved.
 An officer will typically look for indications of intoxication when investing an accident.
-It is not uncommon for police to stop a driver because they are driving badly:swerving, driving extremely slow, or driving in the wrong directions.
+Also, it is not uncommon for police to stop a driver because they are driving badly:swerving, driving extremely slow, or driving in the wrong directions.
 After pulling over a driver, police will look for evidence of impairment such as the smell of alcohol, slurred speech, different behaviors, or bloodshot eyes.
 Field sobriety tests and breathalyzer tests can prove an officer’s determination for probable cause.

-A police report is prepared by the police officer.
+Additionally, a police report is prepared by the police officer.
 This is a written record of your arrest and any evidence that needs to be documented.
 The police report record is shared with the prosecutor and court.
 This record can be made available to your attorney at the first hearing in court.

 WHY YOU NEED TO TALK TO A DUI ATTORNEY

-If there was lack of probable cause or there is no evidence to support reasonable suspicion, the court may throw out any evidence obtained after an illegal DUI stop.
+If there was lack of probable cause or there is no evidence to support reasonable suspicion, the court may throw out any evidence obtained after an illegal stop for driving under the influence.
 Reasonable suspicion and probable cause scenarios need to be thoroughly investigated and involve specific inquiries regarding the facts.
-This is why an attorney who knows the Arizona DUI law explicitly may be able to help you prepare a defense against a DUI charge.
+This is why an attorney who knows the Arizona druk driving laws explicitly may be able to help you prepare a defense against a DUI charge.

 FIELD SOBRIETY TESTS